filip12h/Bachelor/README - en.txt

   2. your compiler should be at least gcc-6 or higher

-  3. in case of testing set the absolute path to folder graph_example
-        - row 13 in in test.cpp

 ###INTERFACES

 Project provides interfaces for path decomposition, cut of the